Quit using your CRM to manage applications

 Regardless of your ability to quickly receive information and documentation, your CRM is not designed to facilitate interactive communications around key information with your client.

-They can’t efficiently identify bottlenecks in application processes over time because a CRM doesn't organize data in a project management orientation that's useful for application processes.
+They can’t efficiently identify bottlenecks in application processes over time because a CRM doesn't collect the type of data that's useful for improving application processes.
 It’s not able to inform your client about internal tasks that may cause a delay, send personalized updates that are specific to the progress they’re making, provide real-time pipeline updates across multiple teams and products, or send a note to your client when it’s been a few days since you’ve heard from them.